nils-n/throwing-sticks/README.md

 At the beginning of this project, several options for the Front-End Layout were developed.

-- View of a chalkboard to create and educational touch (but a bit cold)
+- Option 1 : View of a chalkboard to create and educational touch (but a bit cold)
-- Top View of a Desk with Keyboard and Pen on the side
+- Option 2 :  Top View of a Desk with Keyboard and Pen on the side
-- Top View of a different desk with paper on it
+- Option 3 : Top View of a different desk with paper on it

 <table style="width:100%">
     <tr>